 Here &hr stands for an arbitrary memory, and M.x{hr} and M.y{hr} stand for the values of M.x and M.y in that memory.
-We can solve this goal by running the tactic smt().
+As an example, we will solve this goal without using the smt tactic.